Resource guide / ArnisMC Minecraft

 No. CartoVoxel is independent and is not affiliated with Arnis, ArnisMC, MapSmith, Mojang, or Microsoft.

-It usually refers to generating Minecraft worlds from real-world map data such as roads, buildings, terrain, water, and land cover.
+They usually refer to generating Minecraft worlds from real-world map data such as roads, buildings, terrain, water, and land cover.
+Some users want the desktop open-source path; others want a hosted workflow that does not require local setup.

 Can CartoVoxel replace a desktop generator?